|

 through associative relationships.

-There is another option: If
+Another option: If

-the name of a firm or other legally incorporated entity
+the name of a corporate body

-has changed, perhaps you should include the former names
+has changed, you may include the names

 - One record: Generally include former names